GregoryShute/My-First-Node-Express-Application/README.md

 Database: Postgresql was chosen after experimenting with MongoDB.

 >MongoDB is a NoSQL database and Postgresql supports both SQL and NoSQL.
 NoSQL databases store collections of documents.
 SQL databases store tables of records.
 MongoDB supports atomic transactions within a document but not across collections.
 Although I found MongoDB easy to work with, I needed a database that supported atomic transactions across collections or tables.
 For this reason, I decided to go with Postgresql for this mini project.
 In the future I will probably look at other NoSQL solutions.
 There are many different databases available which are good for different types of applications.

-#####Discussion:

-The design concept follows a RPC style.
-The modularity of Behaviors reminds me of loadable kernel modules in Operating System design.
-The Pages component reminds me of microkernal design.
-The resemblances are currently slight but continuing with this design may drift closer to those design concepts.
-These are design concepts meant to deal with the huge pieces of software which are Operating Systems.
-Web applications are usually much smaller in comparison.
-For this reason I think that this design will work fine for any web application I create.

-As a small aside, there are some buzzwords frequently mentioned on the internet which I do want to quickly mention.
-The buzzwords I am referring to are REST and SOAP.

->Of these two buzzwords, REST seems to be the most popular and it is for that reason that I will briefly talk about in addition to the RPC type methodology I have used.
-Admittedly, I do not currently have experience with REST (or SOAP for that matter) which is why this aside will be more of a discussion than a comparison.

->There are a large number of differing opinions on the internet regarding what REST means.
-REST appears to be an idea presented by Roy Thomas Fielding in his dissertation which is dated in the year 2000.
-In section 5.2 he presents the architectural elements of REST.
-The paper seems more like a guide to good practices rather than taking a hardline for a specific implementation so in general I do not see any contradiction for using RPC with architecture elements which are included in REST.
-This has probably been the reason for so many different opinions regarding what REST actually means on the internet but I am not sure as at the time of writing this I have only skimmed parts of the dissertation so I am not really qualified to answer much.

->What I usually see on the internet is that a RESTful web app basically takes advantage of different route paths and HTTP verbs.
-I think my application could easily do this as well and I do think this could help with organization.

->Regardless of what REST truly means, I have noticed some people have taken a hardline against RPC and for REST.
-I have seen many reasons for this which do not make sense to me which I why I want to mention a couple.

->One thing I have read is that RPC causes tight coupling between the view and the model or between the client and the service and this is why REST is better than RPC.
-In my (one) experience, I have not found this to be the case.
-Coupling appears to be linear and I do not know how feasible it would be to have any less coupling.
-If you completely decoupled the client from the service, there would either be no web service or the web service would be never changing.
-I also do not think you can have something in between, such as log(n) coupling in this case, unless the complexity function inputs are strangely defined.

->Other reasons for why REST is better than RPC tend to state ideas which are not unique to REST and can be easily implemented along with RPC.
-Caching for instance, is not a unique concept related to REST.

->My impression is that architectural elements of REST can be combined with RPC but again, this requires more investigation on my part.

 #####Future: